mosip/pre-registration/README.md

         _config_label_: `master` (git branch of config repo*)
         _config-url_: `http://localhost:51000` (Url of the config server*)

 1. Note that you will have to run the dependent services like kernel-config-server to run any service successfully.

-# Dependencies
-Pre-Registration module depends on the following services:

-1. kernel-auditmanager-service
-1. kernel-syncdata-service
-1. kernel-otpmanager-service
-1. kernel-notification-service
-1. kernel-masterdata-service
-1. kernel-keymanager-service
-1. kernel-pridgenerator-service
-1. kernel-auth-service
-1. keycloak

 # Configuration
 Refer to the [configuration guide](docs/configuration.md).